ritams/cis/README.md

 # cis
-Official Website for the Center for Intelligent Solutions (CIS)
+Official Website for the Centre for Intelligent Solutions (CIS)